Jonmul/activity/README.md

 Other functionality is not expected to hit scaling issues.

 ## Resources
 jonmul3@gmail.com if you have questions!

 ## Description of Files and Directories
 /force-app/main/default/objects/Lead/fields/

 Contains core Lead fields

 /force-app/main/default/objects/Contact/fields/

 Contains core Contact fields

 /force-app/main/default/classes/

 Contains 3 classes:
--ActivityHelper
+- ActivityHelper
-Helper class that detects the type of Activity based on Subject (if Type is unavailable)
+  - Helper class that detects the type of Activity based on Subject (if Type is unavailable)

--ActivityTracking
+- ActivityTracking
-Core functionality class for all Tracking calculation.
+  - Core functionality class for all Tracking calculation.

--TestTaskUpdate
+- TestTaskUpdate
-Test Class with basic unit tests and code-coverage.
+  - Test Class with basic unit tests and code-coverage.

 ## Issues
 Last Activity Trigger does not currently function as intended when using Reset_Activity.
 Needs to be adjusted to us the Activity date and/or time of the Activity record(s), however, this is not core functionality.